 - Evaluate the effectiveness of your social work practice or social work programs

 - Advocate for the eradication of oppression and discrimination

 - Be a responsible and contributing citizen in the local and global community

 Augsburg’s MSW program is accredited by the Council on Social Work Education (CSWE).
 Your MSW degree must be accredited by CSWE if you seek licensure with the social work board of your state.
 For more information on CSWE accreditation go to www.cswe.org.

-Augsburg College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
-For a complete list of Augsburg’s accreditations, approvals, and memberships, see the About Augsburg College section of this catalog.
+Augsburg University is accredited by the Higher Learning Commission.
+For a complete list of Augsburg’s accreditations, approvals, and memberships, see the Accreditation, Approvals, and Memberships section of this catalog.

 Plan of Study

 Students entering Augsburg’s MSW program with a bachelor’s degree from a discipline other than social work are classified as foundation students.
 Full-time foundation students are enrolled in a two year program.
 Part-time foundation students are enrolled in a four year program.